rastewu/Sales-Dashboard.03/README.md

 - Understand product Category-wise Sales and profit.

 ### Dataset Description
-The dataset includes several years of sales data from a fictitious global superstore.
+The Superstore dataset encompasses a variety of sales transactions, detailed by customer and product information, geographical location, and financial metrics such as sales, profit, and discount levels.
+This rich dataset allows for a multifaceted analysis of the business's functioning across different dimensions.

 Key fields include:
 Order Date: The date when the order was placed.
 Ship Date: The date when the order was shipped.